 Tendayi is a Community Researcher and Community Connector, with 16 years’ experience primary school teaching from Zimbabwe, 2 years in FE college in England.
 Tendayi has 13 years’ experience in all aspects of community work in various roles (voluntary and paid work) has held several management roles: Management Chairperson for Manchester Refugee Support Network (MRSN), Committee Member (MRSN) Secretary Zimbabwe Women’s Organisation (ZIWO).

-Rose is the founder of SAWN and passionate about women and families having a voice in issues concerning them and their future.
-Rose holds a Master’s Degree in English and a post graduate Certificate from Manchester Metropolitan University in Asset Based Community Approaches (working with people) and Undergraduate in Social Sciences.
+Rose is the founder of SAWN, she is passionate about women and families having a voice in issues concerning them and their future.
+Rose holds a Master’s Degree in English and a post-graduate Certificate from Manchester Metropolitan University in Asset-Based Community Approaches (working with people) and Undergraduate in Social Sciences.
 Rose also holds an ILM Award in Leadership and Management.

 Rose has training in Strengthening Families, Strengthening Communities (SFSC) and a counselling certificate and various related training.
 Rose has been working within the African communities in Greater Manchester for 15 years.
 Rose’s roles include advocacy, advice, and training and one-to-one support in various issues affecting the African community like Immigration, FGM, Domestic Violence, Parenting, Money Matters, and harmful practices.

 Rose is also the chair of Mama Health and Poverty Partnership -MHaPP, a partnership of 14 Black women-led organisations that provide services for Black women in Greater Manchester.